mlabudde/wcc/src/main/python/README.md

    python3 main.py web 123456
    (use the actual tournament id instead of 123456)

-   or, run and redirect the output to a file: python3 main.py web 123456 > LateSummer.html
+   or, better still, run the script and redirect the output to a file: python3 main.py web 123456 > LateSummer.html

 3. you can copy the majority of the html into the WCC blog as a post (you don't need